 The DMF Program Administrator will fund, track, and facilitate the ordering of all chemicals used by the Districts for ROW guardrail applications.
 A chemical contract exists for the purpose of acquiring all products listed on the VTrans pesticide permit.
-All pesticides residing in the District garage/office buildings will be stored properly within an adequate storage locker and labeled as such.
+All pesticides residing in the District garage/office buildings will be stored properly within an adequate storage locker and follow all AAF&M rules and regulations on storage.
 These products must be locked away and accessible only to a licensed pesticide applicator.
 If the need arises to transport chemical, containers can be moved via the locked cab of a truck, in a truck bed only if a locking cover is present, or inside of a car that will always remain locked.
 Only a certified pesticide applicator may transport chemical.
 Chemical may be redistributed as coordinated by the DMF Program Administrator from one District to another based on demand and excess chemical being stored.